-Metric Definition and Relevance: Relative concentration of the Northern California region's Asian American population.
+Tier: 2 Data Vintage: 2020 Metric Definition and Relevance: Relative concentration of the Central California region's Asian American population.
 The variable ASIANALN records all individuals who select Asian as their SOLE racial identity in response to the Census questionnaire, regardless of their response to the Hispanic ethnicity question.
 Both Hispanic and non-Hispanic in the Census questionnaire are potentially associated with the Asian race alone.

-"Relative concentration" is a measure that compares the proportion of population within each Census block group data unit that identify as ASIANALN alone to the proportion of all people that live within the 1,207 block groups in the Northern California RRK region that identify as ASIANALN alone.
-Example: if 5.2% of people in a block group identify as HSPBIPOC, the block group has twice the proportion of ASIANALN individuals compared to the Northern California RRK region (2.6%), and more than three times the proportion compared to the entire state of California (1.6%).
+"Relative concentration" is a measure that compares the proportion of population within each Census block group data unit that identify as ASIANALN alone to the proportion of all people that live within the 4,961 block groups in the Central California RRK region that identify as ASIANALN alone.
+Example: if 5.2% of people in a block group identify as HSPBIPOC, the block group has twice the proportion of ASIANALN individuals compared to the Central California RRK region (2.6%), and more than three times the proportion compared to the entire state of California (1.6%).
 If the local proportion is twice the regional proportion, then ASIANALN individuals are highly concentrated locally.

 - Class Code 0: Zero or nearly zero.
-The variable is absent (observed value = 0) or is very low; the local proportion of the subject population variable is 10% or less than the same proportion in the Northern California region population in total - Class Code 1: Low.
-The subject population concentration is low; the local proportion of the subject population variable is between roughly 10% and 50% of the corresponding proportion in the Northern California region population in total - Class Code 2: Somewhat low.
-The subject population concentration is somewhat low; the local proportion of the subject population variable is between roughly 50% and 85% of the corresponding proportion in the Northern California region population in total - Class Code 3: Proportionate.
-The subject population concentration is roughly proportionate to the corresponding proportion in the Northern California region population in total from about 85% to 115% of the regional proportion - Class Code 4: Somewhat high.
-The subject population concentration is somewhat high; the local proportion of the subject population variable is between roughly 115% and 150% of the corresponding proportion in the Northern California region population in total - Class Code 5: High.
-The subject population concentration is high; the local proportion of the subject population variable is between roughly 150% and 200% of the corresponding proportion in the Northern California region population in total - Class Code 6: Very high.
-The subject population concentration is very high; the local proportion of the subject population variable roughly 2 to 3 times that of the corresponding proportion in the Northern California region population in total - Class Code 7: Extremely high.
-The subject population concentration is very extremely high; the local proportion of the subject population variable is at least 3 times that of the corresponding proportion in the Northern California region population in total (the upper limit is determined by natural breaks, if exceptional outliers are present, but is typically over 6 times (600%) - Class Code 8: Exceptionally high.
-The subject population concentration is so high that it is an exceptional outlier; the local proportion of the subject population variable is typically greater than 6 or 7 times that of the corresponding proportion in the region
+The variable is absent (observed value = 0) or is very low; the local proportion of the subject population variable is 10% or less than the same proportion in the Central California region population in total

+- Class Code 1: Low.
+The subject population concentration is low; the local proportion of the subject population variable is between roughly 10% and 50% of the corresponding proportion in the Central California region population in total

+- Class Code 2: Somewhat low.
+The subject population concentration is somewhat low; the local proportion of the subject population variable is between roughly 50% and 85% of the corresponding proportion in the Central California region population in total

+- Class Code 3: Proportionate.
+The subject population concentration is roughly proportionate to the corresponding proportion in the Central California region population in total - from about 85% to 115% of the regional proportion

+- Class Code 4: Somewhat high.
+The subject population concentration is somewhat high; the local proportion of the subject population variable is between roughly 115% and 150% of the corresponding proportion in the Central California region population in total

+- Class Code 5: High.
+The subject population concentration is high; the local proportion of the subject population variable is between roughly 150% and 200% of the corresponding proportion in the Central California region population in total region population in total (the upper limit is determined by natural breaks, if exceptional outliers are present, but is typically over 6 times (600%)

+- Class Code 6: Very high.
+The subject population concentration is very high; the local proportion of the subject population variable roughly 2 to 3 times that of the corresponding proportion in the Central California region population in total

+- Class Code 7: Extremely high.
+The subject population concentration is very extremely high; the local proportion of the subject population variable is at least 3 times that of the corresponding proportion in the Central California